Bourkekev/ms4-power-fitness-gym/TESTING.md

 ### Products App

-The tests for the products, check that the product page loads with status code of 200,
+The tests for the products, check that the product page loads with status code of 200, and uses the products template.

+There are tests for the add products form.
+There is a test to check that the required fields return an error if the field is left blank and checks what the error message is.

 ## Manual Testing